mapbiomas/training/Class_2/README.md

     <img src="./Assets/image-collection.jpeg" alt="drawing" width="350"/>
 </p>

-**Mosaic**: A mosaic is a combination or merging of two or more matrices.
+**Mosaic**: A mosaic is a combination or merging of two or more images.
 Any given mosaic can be a multiband or single-band mosaic.
 The MapBiomas project works with the concept of multiband mosaics.

 <p align="center">
     <img src="./Assets/mosaic-2.jpeg" alt="drawing" width="500"/>